 On average, a child begins to lose their first teeth at approximately 5years of age.
 Usually the font teeth are lost first.
 It is not uncommon for the adult tooth to start to erupt before the baby tooth is lost.
 They will continue to lose teeth until the age of 12-13.

 Invisalign is a revolutionary orthodontic treatment without the use of conventional metal braces.
-A series of computer generated, clear plastic Boston Red Sox authentic jersey aligners are used to move teeth.
+A series of computer generated, clear plastic aligners are used to move teeth.
 They are removable and very comfortable to wear.
 They do not interfere with speech or your everyday activities.
-This type of treatment does have some limitations and your dentist can evaluate you to see if you are a good candidate for this type of treatment.
+This type of treatment does have limitations and your dentist can evaluate you to see if you are a good candidate for this type of treatment.

 Loose dentures, are ill fitting dentures.
 Many times a reline can make them fit again.
 Sometimes the bony support under the dentures is not sufficient anymore and implants can be used to stabilize the denture.

 Periodontal disease is a condition where due to the accumulation of bacteria, tartar and stain, a low grade infection has occurred.
 This infection results in the loss of bone around the teeth.
 This loss of bone can result in the instability and eventual loss of those teeth.
 Your dentist can treat this disease and halt its progression.

 Yes.
 Your crown is more than likely a porcelain fused to metal crown.
 The black line you see is the area where the metal and the porcelain meet.
 Replacing this crown with a full porcelain crown will alleviate that line.